Xin Guo, PhD

 At Pacific Since: 2003

-Xin Guo, PhD earned his bachelor of science in medicinal chemistry from Fudan University in Shanghai, China in 1993 and his master of science in medicinal chemistry from Duquesne University School of Pharmacy in Pittsburg, Pennsylvania in 1995.
+Xin Guo, PhD earned his bachelor of science in medicinal chemistry from Fudan University in Shanghai, China in 1993 and his master of science in medicinal chemistry from Duquesne University School of Pharmacy in Pittsburgh, Pennsylvania in 1995.
 He earned his doctor of philosophy in pharmaceutical chemistry from University of California, San Francisco in 2001.
 Dr. Guo has been a part of the Pacific family since 2003.

 Dr. Guo is a member of the American Association of Pharmaceutical Scientists and has served as Chair for the organization's Bay Area Discussion Group.
 In addition, he is a member of the American Chemical Society.